Aliases for CACNA2D2 Gene

 GeneCards Summary for CACNA2D2 Gene

-CACNA2D2 (Calcium Channel, Voltage-Dependent, Alpha 2/Delta Subunit 2) is a Protein Coding gene.
-Diseases associated with CACNA2D2 include infantile epileptic encephalopathy.
-Among its related pathways are MAPK signaling pathway and ERK Signaling.
-GO annotations related to this gene include voltage-gated calcium channel activity.
-An important paralog of this gene is CACNA2D4.
+CACNA2D2 (Calcium Voltage-Gated Channel Auxiliary Subunit Alpha2delta 2) is a Protein Coding gene.
+Diseases associated with CACNA2D2 include Cerebellar Atrophy With Seizures And Variable Developmental Delay and Ohtahara Syndrome.
+Among its related pathways are Presenilin-Mediated Signaling and Cardiac conduction.
+Gene Ontology (GO) annotations related to this gene include voltage-gated calcium channel activity and calcium channel regulator activity.
+An important paralog of this gene is CACNA2D1.

 The alpha-2/delta subunit of voltage-dependent calcium channels regulates calcium current density and activation/inactivation kinetics of the calcium channel.
-Acts as a regulatory subunit for P/Q-type calcium channel (CACNA1A), N-type (CACNA1B), L-type (CACNA1C OR CACNA1D) and possibly T-type (CACNA1G).
+Acts as a regulatory subunit for P/Q-type calcium channel (CACNA1A), N-type (CACNA1B), L-type (CACNA1C OR CACNA1D) and possibly T-type (CACNA1G) (PubMed:15111129, PubMed:23339110).
 Overexpression induces apoptosis.